SpyrjaGaldr/path/README.md

 \_|     \__,_| \__||_| |_|

 ```
-A simple cross-platform utility for printing out paths.
+A simple cross-platform utility for printing paths.

 ## Description